-Even if additional, specific teachers have not yet been employed for the proposed M.Sc. programme in cancer biology, many of the current teachers at the preclinical semesters of the M.D. program have profiles highly suitable for the topics to be covered in the M.Sc. programme.
-As a start, the application document and presentations about the cancer biology programme given at the site visit list names of suitable coordinators and teachers for the different subject areas (more on the specific numbers and status of teachers below).
+Even if additional, specific teachers have not yet been employed for the proposed B.Sc. programme in biomedical science, many of the current teachers at the preclinical semesters of the M.D. program have profiles highly suitable for the topics to be covered in the B.Sc. programme.
+As a start, the application document and presentations given at the site visit list names of teachers for the different subject areas.
+For instance, they list six teachers under Cancer biology/Systems biology/Immunology, five teachers under Cellular and Molecular Biology, and finally another five under the subject of Neuroscience.
+It should be noted that two of the teachers are listed under more than one subject but 14 individual names are already signed up to teach in the new B.Sc. programme.
 In addition, the EEC were told that the School had registered 46 names who applied when they advertised positions related to the B.Sc. and M.Sc. programmes to be started.
 While this is promising, the EEC cannot speculate on the quality and suitability of the CVs of these applicants to improve the quality of the programmes under scrutiny here.
-Since the first M.Sc. programme in cancer biology was started at EUC in 2019, the Nicosia version of the programme has been improved over the years, thanks to the procedures and processes of constant improvement put in place by the School when various improvements were implemented.
+Since the first B.Sc. programme in biomedical science was started at EUC in 2017, the Nicosia version of the programme has been improved over the years, partially due to the procedures and processes of constant improvement put in place by the School but also due to a re-evaluation by CYQAA in 2023 when various improvements were implemented.
 It is therefore very positive that it is the improved, current version of the programme which is transferred to the Frankfurt branch.
 The EEC is also positive towards the concept with interim chairs for the new Department and co-chairs for the new programmes.
 In this way, appropriate transfer of knowledge and experience from Nicosia to Frankfurt can be secured.
-Also, the incoming chairs and coordinators will get a chance to grow and develop while learning on the job from their Nicosia predecessors/counterparts.
+Furthermore, the incoming chairs and coordinators will get a chance to grow and develop while learning on the job from their Nicosia predecessors/counterparts.

-The procedures for announcing new positions and recruiting new members of staff appear clear and transparent, as they should be.
+The procedures for announcing new positions and recruiting new members of staff appear clear and transparent as they should be.
 This applies also when part-time staff is recruited externally to support the programme with teachers on temporary contracts for each semester.
 In addition, the EUC Charter defines the policies for faculty selection and appointment, in which commitment to "excellence in teaching and research and aiming at ensuring the recruitment, selection and appointment of faculty members with high potential and ability."
 In line with this, EEC further encourages the School to continue its ambitions to attract as good teachers/researchers as it possibly can.
 This is especially important when the School expands and now has the possibility to employ a number of new teachers thanks to the new programmes scheduled to start.